oxheadalpha/xtz-shots-website/_layouts/latest_snapshots.md

 ### Archive Tarball

-:warning: TAR path is `node/data/` which corresponds to `/var/tezos/node/data`.
+TAR path is `node/data/` which corresponds to `/var/tezos/node/data`.
 Make sure to account for this on your local setup when untarring.

 Issue the following commands: